Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 On hot days, a third top-up might be necessary in the afternoon.

 If you notice pebbles are drying up very fast, you can also add a bit more water than necessary to let the pebbles wallow in a little water.
 For example, a quarter-inch or 5mm water level at the bottom will serve as a “water reserve”.
-The pebbles will draw moisture up from it during the day.
+The pebbles, like a wick, will draw moisture up from it during the day.

 Best way to top-up water